top of page

 How to Attract More Bridal Appointments: A Marketing Guide for Bridal Boutiques

 Of all the wedding businesses we work with, you're the ones with the most beautiful problem.
 You're not selling just a dress, you're selling a moment.
 The moment a bride steps out of the changing room and knows it's the dress.
 The moment her mum starts to cry and her friends get so excited.
 The moment everyone in the room just knows.
-Your dresses are the thing, but the appointment is the thing that sells the thing.
+Your dresses are the thing, but the appointment is EVERYthing.

 Which is why bridal marketing is so often misdirected.
 Boutiques pour budget into showcasing the dresses, when what they should be marketing is the appointment itself, the experience of being there, of being looked after, of trying on a dress with the right bridal team around you.